My Blogtalkradio show is back

 As far as making his Congressional aspirations happen, his campaign recently "launched what it calls the 'largest lawn sign' in the new 15th District.
 The 27' wide by 15' tall digital billboard in front of Southland Mall is placed in one of the busiest transit corridors in the newly designed Congressional territory which includes the areas between northern Fremont and southern San Leandro and cities east to Livermore."
 This is a creative use of media for his campaign.

 Pareja and Swalwell are running directly against Stark and not so much against each other.
-Pereja's anti-Stark website, Pete Stark Must Go shows videos of Stark's questionable answers to questions.
-Swalwell quotes Stark with tough in cheek on Pete Stark Said What?
+Pereja's anti-Stark website, [Web Link Pete Stark Must Go] shows videos of Stark's questionable answers to questions.
+Swalwell quotes Stark with tough in cheek on [Web Link Pete Stark Said What?]

 If both Swalwell and Pareja make the case that "Stark Must Go," it's possible that both of them could wind up running against each other in November, and Stark would be put into early (well not early but involuntary) retirement.